-All dogs have their own individual style of racing, this is best illustrated by observing a greyhound's pace in a race!
+All dogs will have their own individual style of racing, this is best illustrated by observing a greyhound's pace in a race!

 Now check your raceform.

-1 - Studying Sectional Times - You should always try to compare 'sectional times' run on the same date over the same track distance as this will inform you which greyhounds are fast, average or slow away in the first few seconds of a race.
+1 - Studying Sectional Times - You should always try to compare 'sectional times' run on the same date and over the same track distance as this will generally inform you which greyhounds are fast, average or slow away in the first few seconds of a race.

 2 - Reading Race Remarks - The following comments indicate pace-type: